Picus303/BFA/README.md

 Currently, the main limitation of this tool is it's context length (about 17.5 seconds) but RNN-T models can use a streaming implementation and this way handle files of arbitrary sizes.
 This would requires making the model causal (currently it isn't, in order to maximize accuracy) and write an inference function that can handle this method.

-The [training](./training) directory contains the code used to preprocess the data and train the model.

 It would also be interesting to support .TextGrid files for annotations (input).